MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/MEASUREMENT/README.md

 # Derived value

-- calculated values, should be populated with time
+- derived values, should be populated with time
+- the following have already been done
+    - corrected calcemia, kaliemia, P/F ratio, corrected osmolarity from chartevents and labevents
+    - Weight, height, LVEF from noteevents
+    - BMI from chartevents and noteevents
 - [derived_values](https://github.com/MIT-LCP/mimic-omop/blob/master/extras/concept/derived_to_concept.csv)

 # Examples